kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

     invert: true
 ```

-This is the GPIO assigned to the Arduino Serial Monitor (30-pin ESP32 boards in this example).
+'monitor'assigns a GPIO to the Arduino Serial Monitor (30-pin ESP32 boards in this example).
 ```
 monitor:
   gpio:
     tx: 1
 ```

-These lines specify the motor driver and motor encoder type.
+'motor' specifies the motor driver and motor encoder types.
 Simply speaking, Kaia.ai firmware supports two motor types:
 - brushed DC with motor (driver type `IN1_IN2`) with quadrature encoder (encoder type `AB_QUAD`).
 This type of motor (popular low-cost N20, JGA25, etc.) have `MOTOR+` and `MOTOR-` motor inputs, directly driven usually by L298N, TB6612FNG or similar driver ICs that have `IN1` and `IN2` inputs.
 The quadrature encoder `AB_QUAD` has two outputs `A` and `B` (sometimes named `C1`, `C2` or similar).
 - brushless DC motor with built-in ESC controller.
 Motors like this (driver type `PWM_CW`, encoder type `FG`) have `PWM` (speed) and `CW` (rotation direction) inputs and `FG` encoder output.